vuejs/docs/src/guide/typescript-support.md

 }
 ```

-We should put the above code wherever it can be loaded, such as `main.ts` where you define these properties, or a `*.d.ts` file in `src/typings` folder automatically loaded by TypeScript.
-For plugins, it should be placed in the location specified by the `types` property in `package.json`.
+We can put this type declaration in the same file, or in a project-wide `*.d.ts` file (for example, in the `src/typings` folder that is automatically loaded by TypeScript).
+For library/plugin authors, this file should be specified in the `types` property in `package.json`.

-The `ComponentCustomProperties` type can help us define the custom options, see the code of [definition in `@vue/runtime-core`](https://github.com/vuejs/vue-next/blob/2587f36fe311359e2e34f40e8e47d2eebfab7f42/packages/runtime-core/src/componentOptions.ts#L64-L80) and [unit tests for TypeScript types](https://github.com/vuejs/vue-next/blob/master/test-dts/componentTypeExtensions.test-d.tsx) to learn more.
+For more information about the `ComponentCustomProperties` type, see its [definition in `@vue/runtime-core`](https://github.com/vuejs/vue-next/blob/2587f36fe311359e2e34f40e8e47d2eebfab7f42/packages/runtime-core/src/componentOptions.ts#L64-L80) and [the TypeScript unit tests](https://github.com/vuejs/vue-next/blob/master/test-dts/componentTypeExtensions.test-d.tsx) to learn more.

 ### Annotating Return Types